LaWebcapsule/directus9/docs/extensions/displays.md

 - `collection` — The collection name of the field.
 - `field` — The key of the field.

-Other than this simple API to communicate with the Directus App, the display component is a blank canvas, allowing you to create anything you need.
+Other than this simple API to communicate with the Directus9 App, the display component is a blank canvas, allowing you to create anything you need.

 ::: warning Vue Version

-The Directus App uses Vue 3.
+The Directus9 App uses Vue 3.
 There might be 3rd party libraries that aren't yet compatible with Vue 3.

 :::